×

 • Belarusian is spoken as a national language in: Belarus, Gambia.

 You will also get to know the continents where Norwegian and Belarusian speaking countries lie.
-Based on the number of people that speak these languages, the position of Norwegian language is not available and position of Belarusian language is 79.
+Based on the number of people that speak these languages, the position of Norwegian language is 18 and position of Belarusian language is 79.
 Find all the information about these languages on Norwegian and Belarusian.

 Norwegian and Belarusian Language History